HardcoreCompiler-06/SJNES/README.md

-this is my first project (nes emulator) ,thanks to OLC Javidx9 (OneLoneCoder) l
+this is my first project (nes emulator). thanks to OLC Javidx9 (OneLoneCoder) l thanks to SuorMesen